HbbTV-Association/ReferenceApplication/README.md

  ### Multiperiod DASH content

+This is a work in progress, available in the _testing_ instance of the Reference Application.
+It works best in the MSE-EME version of the refapp, utilizing the latest released version of the Reference DASH-IF dash.js player. (https://reference.dashif.org/dash.js/)

 Please refer to [multi-period text file](https://refapp.hbbtv.org/videos/00_llama_multiperiod_v1/readme.txt) for information regarding multi-period DASH content. <br>

 From the user point of view one should see on the TV screen